Selected Case Studies

 The Solution

 Aviva shipped the UK's first smartphone-based telematics app to price cover from how people actually drive.
 The app used GPS to log acceleration, braking, cornering, speed, and phone use over 200 miles.
-Drivers got a 1 to 10 score, quick feedback, optional sharing, and a direct path into a quote, so risk moved off postcode shortcuts and onto behavior.
+Drivers got a 1 to 10 score, quick feedback, optional sharing, and a direct path into a quote, so risk moved off postcode shortcuts and onto behaviour.

 The Impact